My eight-month Shopify sprint

 Sprinting to the finish

-These eight months gave me the opportunity to take complete ownership over a product and its success.
+These eight months gave me the opportunity to take complete ownership of a product and its success.
 I realize this is rare for an internship and I’m forever grateful for it.
 But I also realize that it was really, really hard.
 Along with Hack Days, there were a handful of other projects and initiatives I became deeply involved in.
 “Deeply involved” became the slogan for my eight months — an accomplishment I am incredibly proud of.
 But “deeply involved” takes a lot of energy and commitment and I’m really happy to be taking some time now to breathe.
 As of Friday, this Shopify sprint will be over.